An efficient network

 All Geberit plants display an ongoing capability for renewal.
 Despite the diversity of the materials and production technologies used, the approach is determined uniformly: all improvements are consistently geared to the principle of flow production.
 Maximum efficiency and flexibility are targeted in this way, which is reflected in the reliable, timely supply of products to customers and savings in important resources such as working time and materials.
 The benchmarks of flow production are set out in the Geberit Production System (GPS 2.0).
 GPS 2.0 is the guideline for production processes in which the principles for efficient manufacturing are combined.

 The streamlining of the brand portfolio (see the section on Customers) had a direct effect on the production plants.
-The replacement of Keramag in the previous year and of Allia, Pozzi Ginori and Sphinx with the Geberit brand in the reporting year required a special effort that will pay off in the medium and long term through the significant reduction in complexity of the existing product range.
+The replacement of Keramag in the reporting year and the upcoming replacement of Allia, Pozzi Ginori and Sphinx with the Geberit brand in 2020 required a special effort that will pay off in the medium and long term through the reduction in complexity of the existing product range.

 Environmental management in production

-As already mentioned, continuous improvements at the plants are aimed at increasing efficiency by saving resources.
-GPS 2.0 ensures that the goals associated with a continuous improvement in sustainability are also taken into account.
+As already mentioned, continious improvements at the plants are aimed at increasing efficiency by saving resources.
+The topic of sustainability is also implemented in production through GPS 2.0.
 One example of this is the use of recycled plastic.
 At the plants in Pfullendorf (DE), Ruše (SI) and Rapperswil-Jona (CH), bought-in plastic regranulate is used to manufacture components for actuator plates, fill and flush valves, and for the Monolith sanitary module.